 We have never been profitable on an annual basis.
-We expect to incur expenses as we continue to develop and expand our business and our manufacturing capacity.
+We expect to incur significant future expenses as we develop and expand our business and our manufacturing capacity.
 We may incur significant losses in the future for a number of reasons, including the other risks described in this MD&A, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown events.
 Accordingly, we may not be able to achieve or maintain profitability.
-The acquisition of Litarion may burden us with higher costs for labour, overheads and materials.
+The new acquisition of Litarion may burden us with higher costs for labour, overheads and materials.

-Our ability to generate positive cash flow is uncertain.
+We have yet to achieve positive cash flow, and our ability to generate positive cash flow is uncertain.

 To rapidly develop and expand our business, we have made significant up-front investments in our manufacturing capacity and incurred research and development, sales and marketing and general and administrative expenses.
 In addition, our growth has required a significant investment in working capital over the last several years.
-We have had positive cash flow of \$2,300 for the year ending September 30, 2011, after including \$5,000 of financing raised in December 2010, negative cash flow of \$ 200, \$2,400 and \$1,600 for the years ending September 30, 2012, 2013 and 2014 respectively, a positive cash flow of \$700 for the quarter ended December 31, 2014, a negative cash flow of \$1,000 for the quarter ended March 31, 2015 and a positive cash flow of \$2,500 and \$3,117 due to the acquisition of Litarion in Germany for the quarters ended June 30, 2015 and September 30, 2015 respectively.
-We may have negative cash flow in the future as we continue to incur increased research and development, sales and marketing, and general and administrative expenses along with acquisition expenses.
+We have had positive cash flow of \$2,300 for the year ending September 30, 2011, after including \$5,000 of financing raised in December 2010, negative cash flow of \$ 200, \$2,400 and \$1,600 for the years ending September 30, 2012, 2013 and 2014 respectively, a positive cash flow of \$700 for the quarter ended December 31, 2014, a negative cash flow of \$1,000 for the quarter ended March 31, 2015 and a positive cash flow of \$2,500 due to the acquisition of Litarion in Germany for the quarter ended June 30, 2015.
+We may continue to have negative cash flow for the foreseeable future as we continue to incur increased research and development, sales and marketing, and general and administrative expenses along with acquisition expenses.
 Our business will also require significant amounts of working capital to support our growth.
 Therefore, we may need to raise additional capital from investors to achieve our expected growth, and we may not achieve sufficient revenue growth to generate positive future cash flow.
 An inability to generate positive cash flow for the foreseeable future or raise additional capital on reasonable terms may decrease our viability.
-Our acquisition brings higher costs and overheads which may increase financing requirements.
+Our acquisition brings higher costs and overheads which may increase higher financing requirements.